 Director Ken Russell

 Ken Russell’s adaptation of a John Whiting play that was itself based on a non-fictional Aldous Huxley novel is better known for the censorship storm it caused than its actual content.
 Amid the nudity, hysteria and sadomasochism running rampant in a provincial French town in 1634, Reed bristles with debased self-righteousness as Fr Urbain Grandier, whose enemies exploit the confession of a hunchbacked nun (Vanessa Redgrave) to accuse him of heresy and witchcraft.
-Certain contentious scenes were omitted from the BFI’s 2012 cut.
-But, with its provocative analysis of the misuse of power and the corrupting nature of fanaticism, this exposé of spiritual and secular hypocrisy has a renewed relevance.
+With its provocative analysis of the misuse of power and the corrupting nature of fanaticism, this exposé of spiritual and secular hypocrisy has a renewed relevance.

 The Three Musketeers (1973)